16 Jul Mobile Apps vs Web Apps: How to Choose the Right One

 Even though new templates come up every day, there’s always someone using the same one.
 And if you choose one of the popular ones, you’ll find that half the world is using them.

-Opposite to this, when you choose to pay for a bespoke website, you can truly customize every single little detail.
+Opposite to this, when you choose to pay for a bespoke website, you can truly customise every single little detail.
 You can also rest assured that no one in the world will have a site like yours.

 It’s pretty much the DNA of a website – it cannot be replicated.

-the world of mobile apps
+The world of mobile apps

 Nowadays, it’s nearly impossible to find someone in the World that doesn’t own a smartphone, and with this privilege, comes mobile apps.
 Even if the user doesn’t download any themselves, smartphones already come with pre-installed apps that serve many functionalities.